 Big D Equipment offers extensive experience and expertise in pit lining systems.
-We currently employ more than 40 experts who specialize in liner installations ranging from 6 mil to 100 mil.
-Several of our pit liners are certified geomembrane technicians, and are also certified as Master Seamers.
-We've served the oil field and waste management industry for 40 years, with our team representing more than 350 years of combined experience in the pit-lining industry.
-Our pit liners mobilize daily to perform pit lining services for drilling pits, frac pits, deep buries and secondary containments.
+We currently employ more than 40 experts who specialize in liner installations that range from 6 mil to 100 mil.
+Several of our pit liners are certified geomembrane technicians and are also certified as Master Seamers.
+We've served the oil field and waste management industry for over 40 years, with our team representing more than 350 years of combined experience in the pit-lining industry.
+Our pit liners mobilize daily to perform pit lining services for drilling pits, frac pits, deep buries, and secondary containments.

-Big D primarily focuses on serving oil fields in the Permian Basin region of Texas and southeast New Mexico, but we also offer the service of designing and installing permanent pond liners for customers around the country.
+Big D primarily focuses on serving oil fields in the Permian Basin region of Texas and southeast New Mexico, but we are also capable of designing and installing permanent pond liners for customers around the country.

 No matter the size, shape, or depth, Big D has the experience and inventory necessary to install a liner perfectly suited for your application.
-Common pit-lining projects include single horseshoe, double horseshoe, and workover pits used for drilling and completion operations.
+Many of the pit-lining projects we complete include single horseshoe, double horseshoe, and workover pits used for drilling and completion operations.

-As the oilfield continues to expand, so does the volume of water required to support the process of horizontal fracking.
-Accordingly, pit volumes continue to expand.
-Currently, operators are using 30 mil, 40 mil, and 60 mil high-density polyethylene liners.
-But the most appropriate liner for your project is determined by a number of variables, including the required life expectancy and volume of the pond.
-Operators depend upon our vast experience in recommending the liner that will best fulfill project needs, and that will withstand the harsh environmental conditions of West Texas.
+As the oilfield continues to expand, pit volumes and the volume of water required to support horizontal fracking continues to expand.
+Currently, operators most often use 30 mil, 40 mil, and 60 mil high-density polyethylene liners, but the most appropriate liner for your project is determined by a number of variables, including the required life expectancy and volume of the pond.
+Operators depend on our recommendations for the liner that will best fulfill their project’s needs and that will withstand the harsh environmental conditions of West Texas.

 For both vertical and horizontal drilling and completion programs, Big D offers the crews and experience to line pits of any volume for any operation.

-At the core of our liner program is our vast experience in quality control.
+At the core of our liner program is a dedicated focus on quality control.
 With all our experience, we still see the importance of providing onsite quality control on every major job.
 Big D Equipment provides our own in-house quality control personnel on every major geomembrane installation.
 Our quality control personnel will make all the necessary documentations and oversee daily testing of material and installation.

 With many operators moving to horizontal drilling and hydraulic fracturing, the demand for water is constantly increasing.
 Many operators in the Permian Basin are using produced water to supplement other sources.
-But doing so requires compliance with a number of environmental mandates, making Big D’s expertise in lining systems that conform to both Texas and New Mexico regulations an invaluable resource.
+Doing so requires compliance with a number of environmental mandates, making Big D’s expertise in lining systems that conform to both Texas and New Mexico regulations an invaluable resource.
 We have more experience at installing double-lined storage pits with leak detection systems than any of our competitors.

 The Texas Railroad Commission (RRC) requires that frac pits conform to a number of significant standards.
 Our construction standards are fully aligned with RRC regulations.

 At the core of our liner program is our vast experience in quality control.
-Through our experience, we recognize the importance of providing onsite quality control on every major job.
-Big D Equipment provides quality control personnel on every major geomembrane installation.
-We make all the necessary documentations and oversee daily testing of material and installation.
+Through our experience, we recognize the importance of providing onsite quality control on every major job, which is why Big D Equipment provides quality control personnel on every major geomembrane installation.
+Additionally, we make all the necessary documentations and oversee daily testing of material and installation.

-During the remediation process, landowners often request that a liner be used prior to burying the remaining drilling solids and mud remaining from the drilling process.
+During the remediation process, landowners often request that a liner be used prior to burying the solids and mud remaining from the drilling process.
 Many of the resulting holes may be as deep as 20 feet, which can present difficulties in lining the pit.
 Big D’s crews have the experience and know-how to safely install 6 to 20 mil reinforced liners for this application.
-(Provide link to construction part)

 econdary containments prevent hazardous liquids from spilling and contaminating soil and water, making them necessary for tank battery sites, saltwater disposal wells, gas processing facilities, and salt mines.
 Small containments are also frequently needed for fuel storage, pump containments, and short term frac tank storage.
-We use 20, 30, 40, or 60 ml liners along with highly skilled extrusion welders to seal secondary containment sites, ensuring against long-term leakage and contamination.
-This can be seen as a specialty installation, as many of these secondary containments have multiple pipe systems that will require leak proof boots.
+At Big D, we combine 20, 30, 40, or 60 ml liners with highly skilled extrusion welders to seal secondary containment sites, effectively preventing long-term leakage and contamination.
+This can be seen as a specialty installation, as many secondary containments have multiple pipe systems that require leak-proof boots.